Celebrating over 10 years on the Far North Coast, NSW

 Oncology North Coast would like to welcome our new Advanced Trainee in Medical Oncology.

-Dr McGuigan will be consulting in our rooms in conjunction with all of our oncologists.
+Dr Flower will be consulting in our rooms in conjunction with all of our oncologists.
 He will also be assisting with the management of inpatients in Lismore Base Hospital, and with the management of outpatient chemotherapy treatments in all of our local chemotherapy centres.